H C Slingsby (LON:SLNG) Releases Earnings Results

-H C Slingsby (LON:SLNG – Get Free Report) released its quarterly earnings data on Monday.
-The company reported GBX (56.80) (($0.73)) earnings per share for the quarter, Digital Look Earnings reports.
-H C Slingsby had a negative return on equity of 3.57% and a negative net margin of 0.67%.
+H C Slingsby (LON:SLNG – Get Free Report) posted its quarterly earnings results on Monday.
+The company reported GBX (56.80) (($0.73)) EPS for the quarter, Digital Look Earnings reports.
+H C Slingsby had a negative net margin of 0.67% and a negative return on equity of 3.57%.

 H C Slingsby Stock Performance